Key Takeaway

 International Travel Considerations

-If you are traveling internationally, carry a letter from your prescribing physician that lists the medication name, dose, and reason for use.
+If you're traveling internationally, carry a letter from your prescribing physician that lists the medication name, dose, and reason for use.
 Some countries have strict rules about importing prescription medications, particularly injectables.
 Research your destination's regulations before departure.
 Having documentation in both English and the local language can prevent delays at customs.

-Pack enough medication for your entire trip plus a few extra days in case of travel delays.
+Try the BMI Calculator →Pack enough medication for your entire trip plus a few extra days in case of travel delays.
 If your trip is long enough that you might run out, ask your prescriber whether the medication is available at your destination.
 Not all countries carry every brand of semaglutide, and compounded versions are generally not available outside the United States.

 Driving and Road Trips